This tick-borne disease is more terrifying than Lyme.

 Powassan Virus Symptoms

-Powassan is a difficult thing for health care providers to diagnose because the symptoms are so common with many other types of ailments.
-They include headaches, nausea, confusion, neck pains, fever, vomiting, weakness and seizures.
+Powassan is a difficult thing for health care providers to diagnose because the symptoms are so common with many other types of severe disease.
+Symptoms include headaches, nausea, confusion, neck pains, fever, vomiting, weakness and seizures.
 Some of these symptoms are very similar to Lyme disease.
 More concerning is the fact that it sometimes doesn't cause symptoms at all.

 Often, doctors aren't even thinking Powassan because it is such a rare tick virus.
 It may not come into consideration unless the patient mentions spending time outside and encountering ticks.
 Because symptoms might not show up for a month or more, some patients may not even put two and two together right away.